Technology & set up

 Technology & set up - Alesi Surgical

-Ultravision also provides best-in-class control of bioaerosols, being 23-times more effective than smoke evacuators in minimising the release of bioaerosols into the OR during surgery.*
+Ultravision also provides best-in-class control of bioaerosols, being 23-times more effective than smoke evacuators in minimizing the release of bioaerosols into the OR during surgery.*

 *Source: Buggisch et al (2020)